moby/moby/docs/reference/commandline/dockerd.md

 #### Legacy Registries

-Starting with Docker 17.12, operations against registries supporting only the legacy v1 protocol are no longer supported.
+Operations against registries supporting only the legacy v1 protocol are no longer supported.
 Specifically, the daemon will not attempt `push`, `pull` and `login` to v1 registries.
 The exception to this is `search` which can still be performed on v1 registries.

-The `disable-legacy-registry` configuration option has been removed and, when used, will produce an error on daemon startup.

 ### Running a Docker daemon behind an HTTPS_PROXY